 While some success in managing symptoms has been realized with medications and vestibular rehabilitation, a treatment that is universally beneficial has yet to be found.

-- Most anticholinergic medications that work for typical forms of motion sickness and dizziness, such as meclizine or scopolamine, are not effective in either treatment or prevention of MdDS.
+- Anticholinergic medications that work for motion sickness and typical forms of dizziness, such as meclizine or scopolamine, are not effective in either treatment or prevention of MdDS.

 - There is evidence that benzodiazepines or SSNI/SSRIs may have beneficial effects in the treatment of MdDS symptoms.